List of Twin Peaks characters: Phillip Jeffries

-In Twin Peaks: Fire Walk With Me, Phillip Jeffries, played by David Bowie, suddenly exits an elevator in the Philadelphia FBI office, two years after his disappearance.
+Phillip Jeffries, played by David Bowie and voiced by Nathan Frizzell in the 2017 series, is an FBI agent who disappeared for years studying paranormal and supernatural happenings.
+In Twin Peaks: Fire Walk with Me, Jeffries suddenly exits an elevator in the Philadelphia FBI office, two years after his disappearance.
 He hurries to the office of his former superior, Regional Bureau Chief Gordon Cole and starts raving in a loud and disturbed manner, referring at one stage to Special Agent Cooper and yelling "Who do you think this is, there?"

 Jeffries goes on to narrate where he has been since his disappearance.
 He mentions names and incidents that are unfamiliar to those listening.
-His words are illustrated by the intrusion of a ghost transmission showing a small group of characters, including The Man From Another Place and BOB, in a series of strange rooms.
+His words are illustrated by the intrusion of a ghost transmission showing a small group of characters, including the Man from Another Place and BOB, in a series of strange rooms.

 He disappears into thin air once again after announcing "I found something... and then there they were!"

 Jeffries is frequently mentioned in the 2017 series, which reveals that he was the original leader of the Blue Rose Task Force and was involved in the first Blue Rose case, alongside Cole.
 An unseen individual identifying as him assigns Ray Monroe to kill Cooper's doppelgänger.
 Albert Rosenfield also informs Cole that he was contacted by an individual claiming to be Jeffries, which led to the killing of an agent stationed in Colombia.
 Cole later re-experiences Jeffries' sudden reappearance in a dream and remembers Jeffries' comment about Cooper, implying that Cooper may have been an imposter.

 With the death of Bowie, Jeffries is depicted as a grey orb right by a giant steaming kettle in a room above the convenience store.
 Cooper's doppelganger approached it, after receiving info on his whereabouts from Ray Monroe.
-Dale Cooper later encounters Jeffries to access 1989 to rescue Laura Palmer in Part 17.
+Dale Cooper later encounters Jeffries to access 1989 to rescue Laura Palmer in "Part 17".